ollieLtd/InstagramBundle/README.md

                 class:            Oh\InstagramBundle\TokenHandler\CookieToken

 2. UserToken - The Instagram auth code is stored in the User Entity.
-The methods setInstagramAuthCode() and getInstagramAuthCode() must be implemented on your User.
+The methods `setInstagramAuthCode()` and `getInstagramAuthCode()` must be implemented on your User.
 When the login call is returned from Instagram, the code is set and the user is persisted and flushed in the Handler.
+There is an interface which is recommended that you use on your Entity `Oh\InstagramBundle\TokenHandler\UserTokenInterface`

         services:
             instaphp_token_handler: